NHS, Inc.

-NHS, Inc. is a United States sports equipment distribution company based in Santa Cruz, California.
+NHS, Inc. is an American sports equipment distribution company based in Santa Cruz, California.
 It was founded by Richard Novak, Doug Haut, and Jay Shuirman, three surfer friends from Santa Cruz, California, teamed up to start NHS.
 The acronym NHS comes from their surname initials.
 The company distributes the following brands: Santa Cruz Skateboards, Santa Cruz Snowboards, Santa Cruz Surfboards, Creature Skateboards, Independent Truck Company, Bronson Speed Co., Krux Trucks, Ricta Wheels, Mob Grip, OJ Wheels, Road Rider, Slimeballs, Bullet and Nor Cal Clothing Co.
 NHS formerly owned shares of Santa Cruz Bicycles, also co-founded by Richard Novak, but sold to Pon Holdings in 2015.

-NHS's main products are skateboard-related, but the company also manufactures snowboarding and surfing equipment.
+The company's main products are skateboard-related, but the company also manufactures snowboarding and surfing equipment.

 History

 The Santa Cruz Skateboards brand, distributed by NHS, is the oldest continuous skateboard company in the world, founded by Richard Novak, Doug Haut, and Jay Shuirman.
 At the start, it started as a surfboard business but was struggling to stay afloat because the low profit margins.
 Soon, a friend from a Hawaiian company challenged NHS to make 500 skateboards.
 With the surplus of fiberglass lying around they decided to use the stocked materials to fulfill and make skateboards.
-Their first-ever Santa Cruz skateboard was produced in 1973.
-The batch of 500 skateboards sold quickly, and from there a demand of many more boards would be created and sold.
-Now it’s one of the most iconic brand names in skateboarding and would become a staple in the sport.
+Their first Santa Cruz skateboard was produced in 1973.
+The batch of 500 skateboards sold quickly, and a demand for many more boards ensued.
+The brand would become a staple in the sport.